DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ### `ClassDecl`

+- Accepted only in top-level blocks that are not monitors or classes
 - The identifier in `EndGroup` must match the `ClassDecl`'s identifier
 - Always reject `DeviceSpec` node, regardless of if the `monitor` token is present
 - (Enforced by Parser) The following nodes are allowed as the first statements in the specified order: